dy/piezo/README.md

 Audio processing in has no cross-platform solution, various environments deal with audio differently, some don't have audio processing at all.
 Besides, _Web Audio API_ is unreliable - it has unpredictable pauses, glitches and so on, so <q>audio is better handled in WASM worklet</q> ([@stagas](https://github.com/stagas)).

-_Sruti_ attempts to fill that gap, providing a common layer for audio processing.
+_piezo_ attempts to fill that gap, providing a common layer for audio processing.
 It is also a personal attempt on language design - rethinking parts and providing safe ground.
 WASM target gives max performance and compatibility - browsers, [audio/worklets](https://developer.mozilla.org/en-US/docs/Web/API/AudioWorkletProcessor/process), web-workers, nodejs, [embedded systems](https://github.com/bytecodealliance/wasm-micro-runtime) etc.

 <!--
 ### Principles